What to know about iOS apps tracking

 What are your thoughts on this?
 Let us hear in the comments down below.

-- iOS 14: How to Turn Off Personalized Ad Tracking on iPhone
+- How to Turn Off Personalized Ad Tracking on iPhone